Gigi Hadid Follows In Kendall Jenner’s Footsteps With This New Photo Shoot

 A post shared by V Magazine (@vmagazine) on

 Gigi and Bella Hadid posed together for V Magazine back in 2015.
-It seems like photography is rubbing off on the famous sisters and their models friends.
+It seems like photography is rubbing off on the famous sisters and their model friends.
 According to a report via People, Gigi is working on her own Polaroid portfolio for V’s May 2017 issue.
 She has been working on it for the last nine months and has already taken over 1,000 photos.

 Her work is said to capture the major fashion people she’s usually involved with such as Mario Testino, Olivier Rousteing, and Karl Lagerfeld.
 The first round of photos (said to be 16 to 20) are set to publish on May 1, with a second batch coming later this year.